 While standing in the check-out line at the supermarket, I listened as a lady in line ahead of me was explaining some customer service techniques and skills a young female checker needed to improve her expertise: “greet people, smile, and be positive, she said.”

 The young checker never responded, either verbally or non-verbally.

 I whispered to the lady, “They don’t teach them customer service skills.”
 She said, “I know; that is why I do it.”

 Joan Maddox, VP of Client Services for School Dude, says, “Client service must be reliable, responsive, reassuring, and empathetic.”
 She stresses that client service is a commitment and that it must not be an option but a requirement of your job.

 In her Client Service presentations, Maddox quotes Dr. Leonard L. Berry, who is a Distinguished Professor of Marketing and a former Texas A&M Professor.

 Dr. Berry says this about customer expectations: “While the young lady did at least greet me verbally as I paid for my goods, she remained expressionless and failed to even express gratitude for shopping at her store.”

 “Customer expectations of service organizations are loud and clear; look good, be responsive, be reassuring through courtesy and competence, be empathetic but, most of all, be reliable.
 Do what you said you would do.
 Keep the service promise.”

-Customer service, customer relations, client services, regardless of how you brand it, can either positively or negatively affect revenue, organizational vision, and customer attitude about the organization.
+Customer service, customer relations, and client services, regardless of how you brand them, can either positively or negatively affect revenue, organizational vision, and customer attitude toward the organization.